mesosphere/dcos-docs-site/pages/services/storage/tutorials/index.md

 ---
 # Tutorials

-The tutorials in this section cover a use case for using DSS to manage local disks using the LVM Plugin bundled with DC/OS Enterprise.
+The tutorials in this section, covers a use case for using DSS to manage local disks using the LVM Plugin bundled with DC/OS Enterprise.

 ## Manage local disks using LVM

 Prerequisites
-- DSS and its CLI are installed.
-Please follow the instructions here.
+- DSS and it's CLI are installed.
+You can follow the instructions <a href="https://docs.google.com/document/d/1MZ7ARRAs_lmXo94h28-wCPqsqA9xDwMPSLgN7_5n84w/edit#heading=h.fdp2lkmww0z8">here</a>.
 - At least one DC/OS agent node.
 - Some unused RAW devices available on the agent node.